ConnectedHomes/jt/README.md

 # jt

-jt is a command line utility which allows you to visualise JSON schemas, as ASCII trees.
+jt is a command line utility which allows you to visualise JSON schemas as text trees.
+It may be used as a complement to `jq`, to facilitate the interpretation of a JSON schema, prior to defining filters.

+Note: At this point it assumes consistency across data contained in arrays and only evaluates the schema of the first element.

 Installation
 ---